Areen-Churi/areen-churi.github.io/docs/code.md

 - Memory Management
 - Job Scheduling

+# Binomial Heaps
-#   question: "What are Binomial Heaps?",
+##   question: "What are Binomial Heaps?",
 answer: Binomial heaps are a specialized type of tree-based data structure designed for efficient merging operations.
 They are less commonly used than basic heaps (min-heaps and max-heaps) but find applications in more advanced algorithms where frequent merging is needed.
 ```c
 // Merging Two Binomial Heaps